Categories

 However, the basic PoS model seems like a whale paradise to some.
 Yet, the modern implementations of this consensus mechanism include a rule to prevent the same staker from being chosen several times in a row, giving more chances to other participants.

 The conditions to qualify as a validator vary from one project to another.
 In some, you have a minimum stake required; in some, you have a fixed stake.
-For example, Ethereum’s “stake” is fixed at 32 ETH.
+For example, Ethereum requires at least 32 ETH to run a validator.

 Proof-of-Stake Variations